 Like most legal answers, it depends.
 If he signs "the papers" you will both need to sign the documents to waive the final hearing, and the settlement agreement.
 Besides that, those papers and some others will have to be filed with the Court before everything is finalized.
-I suggest you contact a...Read more »
+I suggest you...Read more »

 You can negotiate any number of nights with the mother, I am assuming that she has primary custody.
 In general, the minimum is 1x per week, and every other weekend.
 If you want to spend more time with your child you can work with the mother or tell the Judge that you want more time.
 If you do go...Read more »

 Like most legal answers "it depends."
 If the Order did not specify that you be given proof then he/she is under no obligation to provide you with any such proof.
-Furthermore, if the judge did not Order the refund to be deposited into a saving account, then it is unlikely that such a deposit must...Read more »
+Furthermore, if the judge did not Order the refund to be deposited into a saving account, then it is unlikely that such a...Read more »

 You may not have to serve any jail time, but it all depends upon the circumstances of your case and the Judge.
 However, you need to speak with an attorney about the specifics of your case so that together you can determine the best path forward.
 Congratulations on your recovery.

 If he is not complying with a Court Order that is obviously not a good thing.
 In order to enforce or make him comply the court will need to be made aware of his failure.
 Ultimately a Judge may find him in contempt of court.

 Typically contempt arises when one party fails or refuses to...Read more »

 If the Judge issued an Order, and you and your wife have worked out some other arrangement, then the Judge's Order should be changed to reflect your new "arrangement".
 If you fail to follow a Judicial Order you may find yourself facing contempt charges.